emurphy7233/Hackathon-team-4-2020/README.md

 ### Acknowledgments

+- A massive thanks to our super-judge, Claire CI, for saving our bacon and explaining that our repo was missing a dockerfile, something beyond our scope.
+The choccies won't be forgotten.

+- All of the charities and NGO's that we've included for their valuable work in animal welfare and inspiring this project.

 ### Support

-For any issue resolution or assistance, please contact .......
+For any issue resolution or assistance, please fill in our [beautiful contact form](https://emurphy7233.github.io/Hackathon-team-4-2020/contact.html).
+(Feel free to donate to a worthy cause while you're there).

 ### Features left to implement

 Future features would include:

-- The donation and adoption forms being fully intergrated with the NGOs so that the person wanting to donate or adopt would not have to wait for a call back.
+- The donation and adoption forms being fully integrated with the NGOs so that the person wanting to donate or adopt would not have to wait for a call back.
 - The ability to add photos to the gallery on the site.
 - Continuous update on the about section to keep in line with the current events and to keep people aware of how they can help.